Santa Barbara Spousal Support Attorney

 After filing for divorce and before final judgment of divorce is entered, the court may order temporary spousal support.
 This temporary spousal support will continue to be paid monthly by a party until a further court order or the final order of dissolution is entered (Family Code § 3600).

-Although a court is required to consider all the factors Family Code § 4320, most courts will award temporary spousal support based on the income of each party and allowable deductions from such income.
+Although a court is required to consider all the factors in Family Code § 4320, most courts will award temporary spousal support based on the income of each party and allowable deductions from such income.
 In Santa Barbara divorces, courts will use a program called the DissoMaster.
 The DissoMaster uses the income of each party along with allowable deductions from income to determine an amount of temporary spousal support.

-Permanent Spousal Support Order
+Permanent Spousal Support Order Considerations

 A court may order a party to pay for the support of the other party in any amount, and for any period of time, that the court deems just and reasonable based on the standard of living established during the marriage (California Family Code § 4330).
 In awarding permanent spousal support, it is reversible error to use computer programs like DissoMaster (California Family Code § 3830; California Rules of Court Rule 5.275; In re Marriage of Schulze (1997) 60 Cal.
 App.
 4th 519).